lingastic/editor/README.md

 ```

-create user 'pagila' with password 'yourpassword';
+create user 'lingastic_owner' with password 'yourpassword';
-create database pagdb;
+create database lingatic;
-grant all on database pagdb to pagila;
+grant all on database lingatic to lingastic_owner;
-\c pagdb;
+\c lingatic;
 CREATE EXTENSION pgcrypto; -- Needed for authentication.
 This needs to be done by the superuser (ususally postgres)

 ```